nion-software/nionui/README.md

 Introduction
 ============
-This is a UI library that can run the user interface in a browser.
+This is a UI library that can run the user interface in a browser or a native viewer (nionui-launcher).

-It is targeted at Python 3, although it is also currently  Python 2 compatible.
+It is targeted at Python 3.5.

 Basic Usage
 ===========